Platzi-Master-C8/VSC-Plugins/readme.md

 ## Very first startup
 1. Clone or fork the repo
 2. Install all the necessary dependencies with `npm install`
+3. Once in the repo directory, type the commando `npm run watch` and keep the console watching while testing the extension
-3. Once in the code editor, press `F5` to run the extension
+4. Now in the code editor, press `F5` to run the extension
-4. Have fun building/enhancing this VSC plugin
+5. Have fun building/enhancing this VSC plugin

 ---